 Teaching of Kapila Muni

-But with the dedication to Supreme Lord, the heart and soul are purified.
+- With the dedication to Supreme Lord, the heart and soul are purified.
 Knowledge emerges only in a pure mind through devotion.
-Therefore, one should carefully remove the mind from the world’s miseries and place it at the feet of the Lord.
-This is the very brief meaning of the teaching of Lord Kapila to his mother.